leontristain/modnotes/windhelm/plan.md

 If your addon does not fit into the limit of an ESPFE, and you feel strongly about maintaining distribution control such that you don't want to provide permission to include into addon packs, then I think it's likely that you have created a large, extensive, and high-quality mod that took lots of time and effort.
 If so, then I think perhaps it is deserving of an ESP slot of its own, in the same way as, say, Morskom Estate deserves its own ESP slot in a modlist that overhauls Dawnstar, and Drengin's Blue Palace Terrace deserves its own ESP slot in a modlist that overhauls Solitude.
 In this scenario, the ESP slot is no more an issue than what is already the existing situation.

+## Concerns Regarding Overlapping Content

+Multiple addons that change the same thing obviously are not compatible with each other.
+However, if they exist as separate but competing addons, then each vision can have its own audience.
+In contrast, if we all conform to the same vision, then only one person's creative vision will be realized.

+Regarding "addon packs", while I will curate and release my own "addon pack" out of the addons we get, I will release it as a separate NexusMods mod so to not advertise it as "official".
+From my perspective, anyone can curate their own addon pack and release it, and any addon may be chosen by any addon pack to be included.
+Again, permission for your addon to be part of an addon pack is not required, but I do highly encourage it.

+The user is also not required to use addon packs and can choose to merge their own addon pack, or simply install individual addons separately (if they've got the space in their modlist).

+Overall, between competing addons each can have their own audience.